ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Evaluation

 In the \scheme-MAX approach, during \phasebp, the forward pass (FW) of the \synmodel\ model can be computed simultaneously with the FW of the subsequent layer, as well as the backward pass (BW) of the \synmodel\ model alongside the BW of that layer.
 This method allows us to nearly eliminate the \synmodel\ model's operation in \phasegp, but we must still determine the maximum between the original and \synmodel\ models.
 It is essential to wait for the current layer to complete its operation before proceeding to the next layer to avoid conflicts between the operations of different layers.

-In the \scheme-Efficient method, the \synmodel's weights are constantly stored in designated memory; however, there is no additional processing element (PE) to perform the \synmodel\ model's operation in parallel with the original model's operations.
+In the \scheme-Efficient method, the \synmodel's weights are constantly stored in designated memory; however, there is no additional processing element (PE) to perform the \synmodel\ model's operations in parallel with the original model's operations.
 Consequently, the cost of each layer equals the sum of the original model and \synmodel\ model costs in distinct phases.
 Similar to the \scheme-MAX approach, the operations between layers are synchronized, initiating the subsequent layer's operation only after the current layer's operation is completed.

 In the \scheme-LOW approach, there is no additional memory allocated for the \synmodel\ model weights, requiring us to load them after each original layer operation.
 Consequently, the expense associated with each layer should encompass the loading of \synmodel\ model weights and the storage of computed results.
 Nonetheless, following the loading process, the number of operations would be akin to the \scheme-Efficient approach.
-Given that we will only take this method into account for hardware overhead calculations and disregard its results in this section.

-Figures~\ref{ovr-WS-cifar10}, \ref{ovr-WS-cifar100}, and~\ref{ovr-WS-imagenet} display the overall acceleration of \scheme-Efficient and \scheme-MAX in comparison to the baseline system.
+Figures~\ref{ovr-WS-cifar10}, \ref{ovr-WS-cifar100}, and~\ref{ovr-WS-imagenet} display the overall acceleration of \scheme-LOW, \scheme-Efficient and \scheme-MAX in comparison to the baseline system.
 In these figures, the baseline system represents a standard BP process utilizing the Weight-Stationary (WS) dataflow.
 The performance metrics are reported in relation to the dataset, as the model's structure exhibits slight changes depending on the input size in different datasets.
-As demonstrated in these figures, \scheme-MAX can enhance the training process by up to $1.51\times$, $1.51\times$, and $1.58\times$ for the Cifar10, Cifar100, and ImageNet datasets, respectively.
+As demonstrated in these figures, \scheme-MAX can enhance the training by up to $1.51\times$, $1.51\times$, and $1.58\times$ for the Cifar10, Cifar100, and ImageNet datasets, respectively.
 Furthermore, it expedites the process by an average of $1.46\times$, $1.46\times$, and $1.48\times$ across all models for the Cifar10, Cifar100, and ImageNet datasets, respectively.